FIRST CHRISTIAN CHURCH BY ELIEL SAARINEN

 The building’s exterior is made of a buff brick with limestone accents.
 The main entry facade is a 10×12 grid with a slightly offset entry and a stone cross.
 Stone columns, benches, and exterior baptistry fonts feature relief detailing typical of students from Michigan’s Cranbrook Academy of Art.

 The sanctuary features an offset cross above a wood screen wall that opens up to reveal the baptistry, a skewed side wood screen wall with a pipe organ, and a piano-shaped pulpit.
 The sanctuary features high vertical windows on the west and a one-story entry corridor on the east.
-The wood pews were custom designed by Charles Eames.

 A tapestry titled “The Sermon on the Mount” was designed by Eliel and his wife, Loja.
 In 2002, a two-story classroom wing was added to the south side, distinguished from the original building with a slightly contrasting brick.